The Political Fix: Is the Modi government battling the virus – or fighting narrative wars?

 Did the Indian government fail to act in time to contain the massive second wave of Covid-19 because the top leaders of the ruling party were more focused on an election campaign in West Bengal – in which it would eventually be handed an enormous defeat?

 Narrative is important to Narendra Modi.
 Indeed, it is all encompassing.
 For the Indian prime minister, no public appearance is a one-off.
 No speech is routine.
 A banal flyover inauguration is an opportunity to attack the Opposition for its failures in the past.
-A visit by a foreign leader is portrayed as recognition of India’s growing stature, powered single-handedly by the prime miniser.
+A visit by a foreign leader is portrayed as recognition of India’s growing stature, powered single-handedly by the prime minister.
 The end of an election campaign is a chance to be photographed meditating in a cave, driving home the idea that Modi is a selfless fakir.

 This constant crafting of storylines is often derided by critics, convinced that the Indian prime minister is simply an “event manager”.
 But it is also fundamental to Modi’s remarkable political success, as many have explained before – including this newsletter.